Chocolate liqueur: Crème de cacao

 Crème de cacao may be either clear or a dark caramel color, which is often labeled dark crème de cacao.
 The French word crème identifies it as a crème liqueur, a liqueur with a high sugar content as stipulated by various regulations (for example, European law requires a sugar content of 250 g/L).
 There is no dairy cream in it.

+White crème de cacao is a clear, sweet liqueur that has a clearer and a more delicate chocolate flavor than the darker variant.
+The difference lies majorly on the production methods and coloring: white crème de cacao is flavored with distillate cacao beans while the dark version is gotten by retaining the natural coloring of the cacao beans.
+Vanilla is commonly added to enhance aroma and sweetness.

 The alcohol content of crème de cacao varies, but 20–25% ABV (40–50 proof (U.S.)) is common.